SuperN1ck/octomap_flatter/README.md

 # Floor Octomap
-This package flattens an Octomap.
+This package flattens the Octomap of the floor.

 Briefly following is happening.
 At all times a visual SLAM algorithm is running - in our case [Dense Visual Odometry and SLAM (dvo_slam)](https://github.com/tum-vision/dvo_slam).
 The SLAM algorithm publishes a pointcloud based on his current state.
 This pointcloud is used by an [Octomapping Server](https://github.com/OctoMap/octomap_mapping) to reconstruct an octomap based on the realworld.
 As this octomap is noisy this package tries to remove the noise based on the reconstructed octomap and re-publishes it.